graphql-nexus/nexus-plugin-prisma/README.md

 Projection for Prisma list types always project as a fully non-nullable GraphQL type.
 This is because Prisma list fields (and list member type) can themselves never be null, and because Prisma does not support `@default` on list types.

-For consistentcy we also apply the same pattern for `t.crud.<BatchRead>`.
+For consistency we also apply the same pattern for `t.crud.<BatchRead>`.

 ```gql
 type Query {